linkerd/linkerd/linkerd/docs/protocol-http.md

 httpAccessLogAppend | true | Append to an existing logfile, or truncate it? httpAccessLogRotateCount | -1 | How many rotated logfiles to keep around, maximum. -1 means to keep them all. identifier | The `io.l5d.header.token` identifier | An identifier or list of identifiers.
-See [Http-specific identifiers](#http-1-1-identifiers). requestAuthorizers | none | A list of request authorizers.
-See [Http-specific request authorizers](#http-1-1-request-authorizers). maxChunkKB | 8 | The maximum size of an HTTP chunk. maxHeadersKB | 8 | The maximum size of all headers in an HTTP message. maxInitialLineKB | 4 | The maximum size of an initial HTTP message line.
+See [Http-specific identifiers](#http-1-1-identifiers). maxChunkKB | 8 | The maximum size of an HTTP chunk. maxHeadersKB | 8 | The maximum size of all headers in an HTTP message. maxInitialLineKB | 4 | The maximum size of an initial HTTP message line.